-1. A European Security Strategy "A Secure Europe in a better world" was adopted on 12 December 2003 by the European Council and updated in December 2008.
-The European Security Strategy enunciates five key challenges to be faced by the EU: Terrorism, Proliferation of Weapons of Mass Destruction (WMD), regional conflicts, State failure and organised crime.
+The European Security Strategy, ‘A Secure Europe in a better world’ was adopted on 12 December 2003 by the European Council and updated in December 2008.
+The European Security Strategy mentions five key challenges faced by the EU: terrorism, proliferation of Weapons of Mass Destruction (WMD), regional conflicts, State failure and organised crime.

-3. On 15-16 December 2005, the European Council adopted a Strategy to combat illicit accumulation and trafficking of SALW and their ammunition .
+On 15-16 December 2005, the European Council adopted a Strategy to combat illicit accumulation and trafficking of SALW and their ammunition .
 The EU SALW Strategy is a comprehensive document that gives the combined response needed to overcome the threats posed by the illicit accumulation and trafficking of SALW and their ammunition.
-The EU SALW strategy exploits fully the means available to the EU at multilateral and regional levels, within the European Union and in the EU's bilateral relations.
+The EU SALW strategy fully exploits the means available to the EU at multilateral and regional levels, within the European Union and in the EU's bilateral relations.